-Billions of dollars need to be invested in clean energy each year in order to avoid the most severe consequences of climate change – and private capital plays a very important role in this equation.
+Billions of dollars need to be invested in clean energy each year in order to avoid the most severe consequences of climate change.
+Private capital plays a very important role in this equation.

-As a result, creative financing solutions are essential to engaging and unleashing private, institutional capital, and accelerating the flow of those funds toward clean energy projects.
+In the U.S., the energy efficiency market potential is estimated at $1 trillion.
+The investment opportunity is massive, yet it remains largely untapped.
+Creative financing solutions are essential to engaging and unleashing private, institutional capital to accelerate the flow of those funds toward clean energy projects.